This post may contain affiliate links. Please read our disclosure policy.

 • In a large mixing bowl whisk together all ingredients, except pork, to combine.

-• Rinse and pat roast dry.
+• Pat roast dry with paper towels.
 Place in the marinade mixture, turning to coat all sides and rubbing the mixture into the meat.
+Set aside.

-• Roast pork for about 30 minutes, or until a thermometer inserted into the center of the pork reads 145 degrees.
+• Roast pork for about 30 minutes, or until a thermometer inserted into the center of the pork reads 140-145℉.

 • Remove from the oven and transfer pork to a cutting board.
 Tent with foil and let rest for 10-15 minutes before slicing and serving.